JLHewey/SAP-AI-Ethical-Testing-Protocols/README.md

 ## Key Findings

 * Documented refusal breakdowns within as few as 3 dialogue turns
-* Identified several refusal breakdown and consistency failure patterns in GPT-4 and Claude
+* Identified several refusal breakdown and consistency failure patterns in GPT-4
 * Exposed ethical inconsistencies not visible through surface-level prompting
 * Developed a repeatable method for stress-testing refusal logic
 * Example: GPT-4 initially refused a morally ambiguous prompt.
 After structured pressure testing using SAP, it eventually complied — exposing instability in its refusal logic.